dsa-mind-map/leetcode-150/03-Sliding-Window/Dynamic_Sliding_Window_Master_Guide_Complete.md

 > **Constraints:**
 > * `1 <= fruits.length <= 10^5`
 > * `0 <= fruits[i] < fruits.length`
+>
+> * solution trick:
+> * That is a very clever idea for optimizing the sliding window!
+You are trying to "jump" the start pointer instead of moving it one step at a time.
+> * However, this approach will fail because the fruits are not always contiguous.

 ```java
 public int totalFruit(int[] fruits) {